bbtgnn/GTL/README.md

 ---
 ### 1.3 - Setting up the workspace
-Download this master folder anywhere.
+[Download the GTL](https://github.com/bbtgnn/GTL/archive/master.zip) and save it anywhere on your computer.

 This is the folder architecture:
 ```
 .
 │